When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 - PVC see-through hose is the preferred style to see any visual kinks in the hose

-- A steel helix will both hold the hose firm and allow for grounding to reduce electrostatic build-up
+- A steel helix will both hold the hose firm and allow for grounding to reduce the electrostatic build-up

 Shop Vacuum Dust Cyclone